torchbox/wagtail-bynder/README.md

 Firstly, downloaded images are converted to the most appropriate type, according to your project's `WAGTAILIMAGES_FORMAT_CONVERSIONS` setting and Wagtail's default preferences.
 For example, by default, `BMP` and `WebP` image are converted to `PNG`.

-Secondly, images are downsized according to the `BYNDER_MAX_IMAGE_WIDTH` and `BYNDER_MAX_IMAGE_HEIGHT` setting values, in a way that preserves their original aspect ratio.
+Secondly, images are downsized according to the `BYNDER_MAX_SOURCE_IMAGE_WIDTH` and `BYNDER_MAX_SOURCE_IMAGE_HEIGHT` setting values, in a way that preserves their original aspect ratio.
 Whilst Bynder is expected to address this on their side by generating appropriately-sized derivatives - this isn't always a possibile with their basic offering.

 Ensuring source images only have enough pixels to meet the rendition-generation requirements of your project has an enormous long-term benefit for a Wagtail project (especially one with image-heavy content pages), as it provides efficiency gains **every single time** a new rendition is generated.